lucasconstantino/apollo-cache-invalidation/README.md

 ### Regex matching sample

-Imagine you wan't to invalite field *father* for every user after a given mutation.
+Imagine you wan't to invalidate field *happy* for every user after a given mutation.
 Having a `dataIdFromObject` as such:

 ```js
 // Concatenate "__typename" and "id" field values to find identification.